lrsjng/h5ai/README.md

 * fixes include problems in PHP version
 * fixes path problems on servers running on Windows in PHP version
 * fixes broken links in custom headers/footers while zipped download enabled
+* fixes problems with thumbnails for files with single or double quotes in filename

 ### v0.17 - *2011-11-28*